Montvalent

 Montvalent is a commune in the Lot department in south-western France.

 Geography

 Montvalent is located in the north of the Lot.
 It is situated on the D840 between the towns of Martel and Gramat.
 The commune is in the valley of the river Dordogne, and is easily reached from the autoroute A20 (Junctions 54, Martel or 55, Souillac).

 Demography

-The inhabitants of Monvalent are known as Monvalentais.
+The inhabitants of Montvalent are known as Montvalentais in French.

 Places and monuments

 At the bottom of the cliffs below the village of Montvalent, the underground river from the Gouffre de Padirac resurfaces near the Dordogne.

 Montvalent is just 10 minutes by car to the famous pilgrimage site of Rocamadour and pilgrims often stopped in the village on their way.